Deltalina

-The Deltalina nickname came from YouTube viewers who, in the comments to the video, compared her looks to those of actress Angelina Jolie.
+The nickname Deltalina came from YouTube viewers who, in the comments on the 2008 video, compared her looks to those of actress Angelina Jolie.

+Early life

-She was born in Heidelberg, Germany to a military family and was of German and Puerto Rican ancestry, maternal and paternal, respectively.
-An alumna of Stone Mountain High School, class of 1992, she was hired by Delta in 1997 upon her first attempt.
+Katherine Lee was born in Heidelberg, Germany to a family of the military and is of Puerto Rican ancestry on her father's side and German ancestry on her mother's side.
+An alumna of Stone Mountain High School, class of 1992, she was hired by Delta in 1997 upon her first attempt to join the airline.
 She resided in Melbourne, Florida in 1997 and Buckhead, Atlanta as of 2008.

 Safety videos

-The original 2008 safety video made the news in the United States (for example, in USA Today, CNN, Wired), Netherlands (De Telegraaf) and Belgium (De Standaard and Het Nieuwsblad), most articles noting that the unusual humor might make passengers pay more attention to the video.
+The original 2008 safety video was featured on several news outlets such as USA Today, CNN, Wired, De Telegraaf, De Standaard and Het Nieuwsblad, noting that the unusual humor might make passengers pay more attention to the video.

 Critical reception

 Martin Grant of Forbes wrote in 2012 that the Deltalina video was the first of the "next generation of safety video" and that the "talents" of Deltalina "largely helped" this.

-This video, however, was panned (in the book How to Do Things With Videogames) by Ian Bogost because, in Bogost's opinion, the attention that is paid to the videos is given to Lee-Hinton and not to the actual safety instructions, that the video made her into "a minor celebrity", that "In a weird historical inversion, this very much is your father's Pan Am."
+This video, however, was panned in the book How to Do Things With Videogames by Ian Bogost because, in Bogost's opinion, the attention that is paid to the videos is given to Lee-Hinton and not to the actual safety instructions, that the video made her into "a minor celebrity", that "In a weird historical inversion, this very much is your father's Pan Am."